10zhou/SV-Softmax/README.md

 # SV-Softmax
-Implementation for paper SV-Softmax: Large-Margin Softmax Loss using Synthetic Virtual Class
+Implementation for paper SV-Softmax: Large-Margin Softmax Loss using Synthetic Virtual Class.

 In our paper, we introduce a margin adaptive synthetic virtual Softmax loss with virtual prototype insertion strategy, which emphasize the importance of misclassified hard samples.